ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab02.md

 # Step 7: Write a `areaTriangle` function and test cases.

 You will write your own function `areaTriangle(base, height)` and some test cases in your {{page.num}}.py file.
 Be sure you define your function's signature with the exact name shown here.
 It's also a good habit to define comments for all the functions you write.
 Include a comment for 'areaTriangle' to describe what this function does.
-Note that the function comments have to either be in a string, enclosed in triple single-quotes, or enclosed in triple double-quotes (as shown in the `perimRect` function and explained in the textbook).
+Note that the function comments have to either be in a string (as explained in the textbook), enclosed in triple single-quotes, or enclosed in triple double-quotes (as shown in the `perimRect` function).
 Your function should return the area of a triangle using the base and height parameter values.

 You should try to make the function pass the test cases that you put in.